espressif/esp-idf/docs/en/get-started/linux-setup-scratch.rst

 The following instructions are alternative to downloading binary toolchain from Espressif website.
 To quickly setup the binary toolchain, instead of compiling it yourself, backup and proceed to section :doc:`linux-setup`.

+.. note:: The reason you might need to build your own toolchain is to solve the Y2K38 problem (time_t expand to 64 bits instead of 32 bits).

 Install Prerequisites
 =====================